rishabhguptareal/Vynix-stellar-poke/README.md

 ## Overview

-Vynix is a Real World Asset (RWA) project built for the Pharos Network Hackathon on HackQuest.
+Vynix is a Real World Asset (RWA) project built for the Stellar network.
 It bridges the gap between physical trading cards and blockchain technology, enabling users to securely tokenize, trade, and prove ownership of real, authenticated cards through a seamless web platform.

 ## Key Features